Why You Can't Find a Technical Cofounder (And What to Do Instead)

 1. The equity math is brutal

 Technical cofounders expect 30-50% equity.
 That's reasonable for a true partner.
 But if your idea is unvalidated and you have no revenue, you're asking someone to trade a $150-300K salary for a lottery ticket.
-Most will pass.
+According to 2024 Carta data, 45.9% of two-person founding teams now choose 50/50 equity splits, up from just 31.5% in 2015.
+Most will pass on an unvalidated idea.

 2. Good developers already have projects